gvwilson/thirdbit/src/fiction/santas/index.md

 Had someone forgotten to attach it when the mobile was made?
 Had it come off when the mobile was hung and been vacuumed up and thrown away before anyone noticed?
-Or was it a deliberate mistake, like the mis-tied knots weavers put in rugs to show that they'd been made by hand?[^bad-knots]
+Was it a deliberate mistake,
+like the mis-tied knots weavers put in rugs to show that they'd been made by hand?[^bad-knots]
 Or was it a test?